-Traditionally dressed waiters at this unique restaurant serve sumptuous cuisine from the Afghani frontier.
-Diners make their selection from menu cards in the form of a local newspaper, and can watch the food being cooked in the open kitchen.
-Reservations are a must, especially on weekends!
+For a fully authentic Indian dining experience, step inside Samarkand on Infantry Road in Central Bangalore.
+This unique restaurant offers sumptuous cuisine from the Afghani frontier, served by waiters dressed in traditional garb.
+Diners make their selection from menu cards in the form of a local newspaper and can watch the food being cooked in the open kitchen.

 Address39, St Marks Rd, Shanthala Nagar, Ashok Nagar, Bengaluru, Karnataka 560001, India

 Koshy's is another much-loved Bangalore dining institution that's withstood the test of time.
-It's a simple place with consistently good food, and has been open since before the British left.
-Head for the newer, air conditioned "Jewel Box" if you're after a fancier menu with a few exclusive options.
-However, the more laidback, non air-conditioned section is what attracts the diverse crowd for breakfast, a leisurely Sunday brunch, high tea, or to linger over a beer or vodka.
+It's a simple place with consistently good food that has been open since before the British left the country.
+Head for the newer, air-conditioned "Jewel Box" if you're after a fancier menu with a few exclusive options; however, the more laidback section is what attracts the diverse crowd.

 Koshy's is open for breakfast, leisurely Sunday brunches, high teas, and drinking from 9 a.m. to 11:30 p.m. daily.
 While you're there, be sure to try the fish Pakauda and Koshy's special chicken curries.